Solved very little, but no excuses for this one :)

 |

-occurring after index 4 cannot be alphanumeric or an underscore.
+The first preg_match dictates that the 2 characters before any ( occurring after index 4 cannot be alphanumeric or an underscore.
 Fortunately, from the echo manual page I also read that expressions can be evaluated in parentheses.

 Manual page example: